 I am studying at the University of Houston – Clearlake.

-I came to the U.S. to the University of North Carolina at Charlotte, but switched to UHCL shortly after coming here due to course work of UHCL.
+I came to the US to the University of North Carolina at Charlotte but switched to UHCL shortly after arriving here due to the course work of UHCL.

 4. How did it feel when you landed in America?

-The day I landed, it felt like I was entering another world, like a dream came true.
+The day I landed, it felt like I was entering another world like a dream had come true.

 Luckily, I have a brother in Houston who helped take care of almost everything required for me.

-Our university has one scholarship, which will be given to almost 50% of students.
+Our university has one scholarship, which was given to almost 50% of students.

-I just thought that it was a good idea to meet with my Dean, explain my situation and hope to get some insight on how to obtain a TA (in order to convert my tuition to instate).
+I just thought it was a good idea to meet with my Dean, explain my situation, and hope to get some insight into obtaining a TA (to convert my tuition to instate).